-The death of the undercover agent puts cops into dilemma since the murder has eliminated a chain of clues necessary to track down a syndicate that specialises in extreme terror.
+The death of the undercover agent puts the cops into a dilemma since the murder has eliminated a chain of clues necessary to track down a syndicate that specialises in extreme terror.
 Charlie X is chosen by inspector Rob to take up the mission and goes undercover by posing as a “hot” gun dealer.
 Charlie X is introduced to Mover, the leader of the syndicate, and is put through various rigorous tests under surveillance, eventually being accepted into the gang.
 Attempting to break into the target workshop, MOVER and his gang are ambushed by a strong police force.
 Being unaware of Charlie X’s identity the police shoot him spraying his abdomen and head with a thousand bullets.
 In the meantime MOVER and his gang successfully blast their way out of COPTRAP filling a few brains with some hot steel.
 Welcome to wasteland – meet the MOVER!

 AU: Is it true you are making a soundtrack for an expensive sci-fi adventure?